Veeyikpong/myreads/README.md

 ✓ Contains a button (Floating add button) to link to search page

-✓ Loading screen is shown during initialization / book update
+✓ Loading screen is shown during initialization / book update Loading screen is shown during initialization / book update

+✓ Click on the book will navigate to a preview link

 ### Search page
 ✓ User can type into the search field, books that match the query are displayed on the page